williammu6/react-path-finder/README.md

 - Fix A* algorithm
 - Better organize structures
 - Performance issues
-- Use Redux to control states?
+- Use Redux to manage states?

 ### Goals